Please attend a Foster Parent Orientation Session. We will tell you about our current needs and allow plenty of time for questions and answers.

 Upcoming foster parent orientation sessions:

-July 12 at 6 pm at Henrico DSS – 8600 Dixon Powers Drive
+January 10 at 6-7pm at Henrico Department of Social Services – 8600 Dixon Powers Drive

 We are in need of families for all ages, especially: